 The pattern of expansion in Christian missions is not a process of even progress emanating from one permanent center, like that of Islamic expansion.
 After a number of serial expansions, there are now multiple centers in Christian missions.

 The US is one centre, Korea is another, China will be another, Nigeria another and so on.
 It will be mission from everywhere to everywhere.

-I think this is one reason that gives me such confidence about the future of Christianity.
+I think this is one reason that gives me such confidence in the future of Christianity.
 Hinduism is essentially locked into Indian culture and history.
 Buddhism is not a missionary faith.
 Islam is expansionist but faces massive challenges and has an essential mono-lingual component (the only true Qur’an is Arabic).
-Atheism has neither demographics nor organisation on it’s side.
+Atheism has neither demographics nor organisation on its side.
 Only Christianity has multiple centres, missionary confidence and global reach.

 There will be ebb in some places for centuries perhaps but there will also be flow.
 Have confidence, God is still on the move.